Urban Mind app

 Our pilot study research findings can be found here!

 Professor Andrea Mechelli

-Andrea is a clinical psychologist and a neuroscientist at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.
+Professor Andrea Mechelli is a clinical psychologist and a neuroscientist at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.

 The focus of his research is how environmental stressors affect brain development to increase vulnerability to mental illness.
 A core aim of his program is to exploit the clinical potential of this information, using it to inform the development of more effective tools for early detection and treatment.